 Pursuant to applicable law, the aggregate amount of loans that we are permitted to make to any one borrower or a group of related borrowers is generally limited to 15% of Eureka Homestead's unimpaired capital and surplus (25% if the amount in excess of 15% is secured by "readily marketable collateral" or 30% for certain residential development loans).
-At December 31, 2020, our largest credit relationship consisted of one loan which totaled \$1.19 million and was secured by one owner-occupied, one- to four-family residential real estate property.
-Our second largest relationship at this date was for \$1.17 million and was secured by two owner-occupied, one- to four-family residential real estate properties and one non-owner occupied, oneto four-family residential real estate property.
-At December 31, 2020, these loans were performing in accordance with their repayment terms.
+At December 31, 2021, our largest credit relationship consisted of one loan participation which totaled \$1.48 million and was secured by one non-owner-occupied, commercial real estate property.
+Our second largest relationship at this date was for \$1.16 million and was secured by one owner-occupied, one- to four-family residential real estate property.
+At December 31, 2021, these loans were performing in accordance with their repayment terms.

 We have a Management Loan Committee and a Board Loan Committee.
-The Management Loan Committee is comprised of the Chief Executive Officer and the President/Chief Financial Officer and it considers loans/relationships up to \$250,000.
-The Board Loan Committee is comprised of all directors and considers loans of \$250,000 or more, or loans of any amount that will increase a borrower's total relationship to \$250,000 or more.
+The Management Loan Committee is comprised of the Chief Executive Officer and the President/Chief Financial Officer and it considers loans/relationships up to \$500,000.
+The Board Loan Committee is comprised of all directors and considers loans of \$500,000 or more, or loans of any amount that will increase a borrower's total relationship to \$500,000 or more.
 All loans approved for portfolio are reviewed by the Board of Directors at its meetings.